-The AD7710 is a sigma-delta A/D converter with on-chip digital filtering, intended for the measurement of wide dynamic range, low frequency signals such as those in weigh scale, industrial control or process control applications.
-It contains a sigma-delta (or charge balancing) ADC, a calibration microcontroller with on-chip static RAM, a clock oscillator, a digital filter and a bi-directional serial communications port.
+The AD7711 is a sigma-delta A/D converter with on-chip digital filtering, intended for the measurement of wide dynamic range, low frequency signals such as those in RTD applications, industrial control or process control applications.
+It contains a sigma-delta (or charge-balancing) ADC, a calibration microcontroller with on-chip static RAM, a clock oscillator, a digital filter and a bidirectional serial communications port.

-The part contains two programmable gain differential analog input channels.
-The gain range is from 1 to 128 allowing the part to accept unipolar signals of between 0 mV to +20 mV and 0 V to $\pm 2.5$ V or bipolar signals in the range from $\pm 20$ mV to $\pm 2.5$ V when the reference input voltage equals $\pm 2.5$ V. The input signal to the selected analog input channel is continuously sampled at a rate determined by the frequency of the master clock, MCLK IN, and the selected gain (see Table III).
-A charge-balancing A/D converter (Sigma-Delta Modulator) converts the sampled signal into a digital pulse train whose duty cycle contains the digital information.
+The part contains two analog input channels, a programmable gain differential analog input and a programmable gain single ended input.
+The gain range is from 1 to 128 allowing the part to accept unipolar signals of between 0 mV to +20 mV and 0 V to $\pm 2.5$ V or bipolar signals in the range from $\pm 20$ mV to $\pm 2.5$ V when the reference input voltage equals +2.5 V. The input signal to the selected analog input channel is continuously sampled at a rate determined by the frequency of the master clock, MCLK IN, and the selected gain (see Table III).
+A charge balancing A/D converter (Sigma-Delta Modulator) converts the sampled signal into a digital pulse train whose duty cycle contains the digital information.
 The programmable gain function on the analog input is also incorporated in this sigmadelta modulator with the input sampling frequency being modified to give the higher gains.
 A sinc digital low-pass filter processes the output of the sigma-delta modulator and updates the output register at a rate determined by the first notch frequency of this filter.
 The output data can be read from the serial port randomly or periodically at any rate up to the output register update rate.
 The first notch of this digital filter (and hence its -3 dB frequency) can be programmed via an on-chip control register.
 The programmable range for this first notch frequency is from 9.76 Hz to 1.028 kHz, giving a programmable range for the -3 dB frequency of 2.58 Hz to 269 Hz.